-ELC staff will be happy to partner with families to work on potty training.
+ELC staff will be happy to partner with families to work on potty training at age 2 or older.
 When parents or staff feel that a child is ready to potty train a conversation will be initiated and a plan will be agreed upon.
 Our goal is to provide training that is consistent between home and school to ensure success.
 All children in our preschool age classes (3-5 years old) must be potty trained.
 These classrooms do not have changing tables and we cannot provide a sanitary changing surface.